u-boot/u-boot/doc/driver-model/of-plat.rst

    - Correct relations between nodes are not implemented.
 This means that parent/child relations (like bus device iteration) do not work yet.
-     Some phandles (those that are recognised as such) are converted into a pointer to platform data.
-This pointer can potentially be used to access the referenced device (by searching for the pointer value).
+     Some phandles (those that are recognised as such) are converted into a pointer to struct driver_info.
+This pointer can be used to access the referenced device.
-     This feature is not yet implemented, however.

 How it works